ma-laforge/InspectDR.jl/README.md

 <a name="KnownLimitations"></a>
 ## Known Limitations

- - The module is not yet very interactive... you cannot even zoom properly at the moment.
  - Tick labels need to be improved (# of decimal places, ...).
  - Only generates basic annotations.
 Needs legends, ...
  - Does not yet support different axis scales (log-log, dB, ...).